Intermesh/groupoffice-docs/developer/server/cli.rst

 If you have a multi instance environment you can specify the config file location with the 'c' argument::

-   docker-compose exec --user www-data groupoffice php /usr/local/share/groupoffice/cli.php community/music/CliDemo/hello --name=Merijn -c=/etc/groupoffice/multi_instance/domain.com/config.php
+   php /usr/share/groupoffice/cli.php community/music/CliDemo/hello --name=Merijn -c=/etc/groupoffice/multi_instance/domain.com/config.php